-That’s why before you learn how artisan chocolates are made, you need to understand these other aspects that together define this growing movement.
+That’s why before learning how artisan chocolates are made, it’s essential to understand the other aspects that together define this growing movement.
 Hopefully, you’ll appreciate the passion that drives the small-batch chocolate maker.

 Artisan chocolate is handmade chocolate, produced in small batches from single-origin cocoa beans, with the chocolate maker usually having control over the sourcing and processing of the cocoa beans.